micmejia/bible-dump/NKJV/Numbers/Num 19.md

 Now the Lord spoke to Moses and Aaron, saying,

 ###### 2
-"This _is_ the [^a]ordinance of the law which the Lord has commanded, saying: 'Speak to the children of Israel, that they bring you a red heifer without [^b]blemish, in which there _is_ no defect _and_ on which a yoke has never come.
+"This _is_ the ordinance of the law which the Lord has commanded, saying: 'Speak to the children of Israel, that they bring you a red heifer without blemish, in which there _is_ no defect _and_ on which a yoke has never come.

 ###### 3
 You shall give it to Eleazar the priest, that he may take it outside the camp, and it shall be slaughtered before him;